 - Watching a movie in German.
 This would probably be first on most people’s list but I’m not a big movie watcher.

 - Listen to a podcast.

 Okay, so that’s a whole lot of information but I hope you found a few things that will help you learn German.

-I have a lot of fun doing it and it’s definitely not as hard as I thought it would be
+I have a lot of fun learning German and it’s definitely not as hard as I thought it would be.